dkoh2018/java-data-structures-algorithms/README.md

 _Now, it's your turn to take the wheel a bit.
 I'll still be unpacking the logic, but reading and understanding the code? **Consider it a personal challenge**_

 ### **Selection Sort**

+Selection Sort is a simple and intuitive algorithm that sorts an array by repeatedly finding the minimum element from the unsorted part and putting it at the beginning.

+**Key Point:**

+    More swap-efficient than Bubble Sort.
+Ideal when minimizing the number of swaps is crucial.

+Why Choose Selection Over Bubble:

+Selection Sort minimizes swaps, which can be costly, making it more preferable in scenarios where write operations are significantly more expensive than reads, such as with certain types of memory or large records in databases.

 ```
 Initial Array of 5 numbers: